Globe staff photos of the month, December 2017 - The Boston Globe

 3

 A woman walked across Newbury Street carrying -- despite the cold -- a pair of iced coffees.
-(Suzanne Kreiter/Globe staff)
+(Suzanne Kreiter/Globe Staff)

 4